princekrroshan01/HTML-TO-PDF/README.md

 # HTML-TO-PDF

-a simple flask app to convert your website html page to pdf which may be used for machine learning purpose as the chat app uses websocket were we can't the chat in our database to apply machine learning on data to track user sentiment analysis
+a simple flask app to convert your website html page to pdf which may be used for machine learning purpose as the chat app uses websocket were we can't store chat in our database to apply machine learning on data to track user sentiment analysis

 ## installation